Still have questions? Leave a comment

 The 10-digit code of The Philosopher’s Stone is 0-7475-3269-9, whereas the 13-digit code of The Sorcerer’s Stone is 059035342X.

+You know what is an ISBN for books, but are you sure whether you need it or not?
 The first question, before you say when, is to determine whether you want an ISBN for your book at all.
 The obvious answer is yes since ISBNs help you track the sales of your book, and even boost it.
 But like any other step of the publishing process, there are many factors to be considered.
 If your budget allows you to get an ISBN, and you envision your book dominating best-selling lists, we say go for it!

 Once you’ve decided that you do, think about which editions and formats you need to get an ISBN for.
 Remember when we said earlier that each format has a different number?
 Now is the time to take that into consideration, because a print edition and audiobook version of the same book will have different ISBNs.
 The same goes for translations and editions of books as well.